 Mr. Jewik also worked as a patent examiner at the United States Patent and Trademark Office (USPTO) where he examined patent applications directed to superconductors, semiconductors, electroluminescent devices and materials, and circuit boards.

 Prior to entering the field of law, Mr. Jewik worked as a process and co-op engineer at IBM Corporation, where he worked in semiconductor manufacturing, circuit board manufacturing and high density magnetic disk research.

 Mr. Jewik frequently writes and speaks on different topics in the law.
 He was recommended by Legal 500 US for Patent Prosecution in 2015 and the three years immediately preceding.
-Mr. Jewik was also recognized as an "IP Star" in 2017 and the four years immediately preceding by Managing Intellectual Property magazine.
+Mr. Jewik was also recognized as an "IP Star" in 2020 and the seven years immediately preceding by Managing Intellectual Property magazine.

 US Practitioner in an International Patent Portfolio World, Daily Journal, December 1, 2016

 Preserving Foreign Filing Options by Abandoning Provisional Applications, Intellectual Property Today, July, 25, 2014

 Changing the Rules of the Game: Preissuance Submissions, Law360, January 23, 2012

 The Utility Model - An Effective Tool in Global Portfolio Protection, Intellectual Property Today, November 1, 2010